Martini-Force-Field-Initiative/GoMartini/README.md

 # GōMartini — powered by create_goVirt

 ## LEGACY: This code is no longer supported. `create_goVirt` functionality has been incorporated in [Martinize2](https://github.com/marrink-lab/vermouth-martinize) which now handles the entire GōMartini workflow.
+### If nonetheless you want to use `create_goVirt`, you should use Martinize2 versions up to 0.9.6.

+## Installation
 `create_goVirt` powers the deployment of the new virtual-site implementation of GōMartini which can be combined with the latest iteration of the [Martini](http://cgmartini.nl/) model, [Martini 3](https://doi.org/10.1038/s41592-021-01098-3).

-## Installation

 `create_goVirt` requires python 3.6 or greater.
 It is distributed via PyPi, and can be installed using the pip command:
 ``````
 pip install GoMartini